[英语学习]《唐顿庄园》第1季第1集学习笔记

 peculiar

-• If something is peculiar to a particular thing, person, or situation, it belongs or relates only to that thing, person, or situation.
-(Punks, soldiers, hippies, and Sumo wrestlers all have distinct hair styles, peculiar to their group.)
+peculiar toa particular thing, person, or situation, it belongs or relates only to that thing, person, or situation.
+(Punks, soldiers, hippies, and Sumo wrestlers all have distinct hair styles,peculiar totheir group.)

 nurture

-• If you nurture something such as a young child or a young plant, you care for it while it is growing and developing.
-(Parents want to know the best way to nurture and raise their child to adulthood.)
+nurturesomething such as a young child or a young plant, you care for it while it is growing and developing.
+(Parents want to know the best way tonurtureand raise their child to adulthood.)
+Nurturecan also be a noun where it is care and encouragement that is given to someone while they are growing and developing.
+(The human organism learns partly by nature, partly bynurture.)

 nuisance